renerocksai/aercbook/README.md

 # Adding to the address book

+**NOTE:** When adding, aercbook will create the address book file if it doesn't exist already.
+This feature was added so you can just install, configure, and use directly from within aerc.

 ## From the command line

 Aercbook supports adding to the address book from the command line: